 In partnership with fintech start-ups, PayActiv and Even, Walmart is offering its workforce of 1.4 million people the option to have an app installed on their smartphone.

 Every worker will be able to use the app to apply for a payday advance for up to 8 times a year free of charge.
 If this limit is exceeded, the worker will have to pay a fee.
 They will only be allowed to take money on hours they’ve already worked.
-Therefore, it’s an advance rather than a loan.
+Therefore, it’s an advance rather than an instant loan.
 This cash advance (also called Instapay) will then be automatically deducted from their next paycheque.

 As well as allowing workers to withdraw cash when they run short, this app can also help with money management and financial planning.
 As it’s connected to their bank account, it can keep track of the activity in the account.
 By monitoring larger monthly payments (such as for housing and utility bills), the ‘Even’ app can also warn workers how much they can safely spend before their next paycheque.